Skip to main content

 It is possible to add parameters to a unit test.
 A distinction is made between input parameters, output parameters, and row filters.

-• The row filters are used in the 'where' clause when testing update or delete triggers.
+• The row filters are used in the 'where' clause when testing update or delete statements.
 The same filter conditions are available as when filtering in the GUI or adding a prefilter with type Columns in the Software Factory.
 See Filter condition.

 • The output parameters will be checked after the unit test has been executed.